Zondax/cosmos-cips/cips/cip-offchain_message_signature.md

 `MsgSignIn` enables the proof of wallet ownership for applications sign-in.
 In this context, `AppDomain` is the application requesting off-chain message signing. `URI` refers to the resource that is the subject of the signing.
-`Signer` is the account address of the signer. `Nonce` is a random string typically chosen by the relying on party and used to prevent replay attacks. `Issued-at` the time when the message was generated.
+`signerAddress` is the account address of the signer. `Nonce` is a random string typically chosen by the relying on party and used to prevent replay attacks. `Issued-at` the time when the message was generated.

 Proto definition: